evanbowman/tinyobjc/README.md

 # tinyobjc
-Tiny implementation of the GCC Objective C runtime, intended for microcontrollers.
-Requires GCC Objective C module version 8.
+Tiny implementation of the Objective-C runtime, intended for micorcontrollers and video game consoles.
+I created this library so that I could run Objective-C on the Gameboy Advance, but there is nothing platform-specific in this library, it compiles fine on linux and various other systems.

 - [x] Loader for Classes and Metaclasses
 - [x] Object root class